 9) Give the fermenter a good stir/swirl, oxygen is good at this point.

-10) It is now fermentation time.
+10) It is now time to ferment your mead.
 Put your airlock in place, fill the airlock with water or a water and sanitizer mixture and then put your fermenter in a cool (not cold) dark room in your home.
 Room temperature is fine, I shoot for under 70 degrees Fahrenheit but prefer low 60’s.

 Mead does better with age.
 So let it sit.
 I know this is the hard part but your patience will pay off in the end.
 A good rule of thumb is 6 weeks.
 You could take hydrometer readings if you like but even though we are making mead this site is still called Make Beer Easy so I just let it sit for 6 weeks and don’t bother taking readings and risking exposing it to oxygen.
 Make sure you keep your airlock filled with water/sanitizer.